Shopify/quilt/packages/react-async/README.md

 <MyComponent.KeepFresh />
 ```

 By default, `Preload`, `Prefetch`, and `KeepFresh` all simply prefetch the bundle for the component in the background.
-However, you can provide additional markup to render during these phases with the `renderPreload`, `renderPrefetch`, and `renderKeepFresh` options to `createAsyncComponent`:
+However, you can provide additional markup to render in these components with the `renderPreload`, `renderPrefetch`, and `renderKeepFresh` options to `createAsyncComponent`:

 ```tsx
 const MyComponent = createAsyncComponent({